Understanding Paid Family Medical Leave (PFML)

 Overall, implementing a PFML program requires careful planning.
 But, providing PFML benefits can help attract and retain talented employees and improve employee morale and productivity.
 As a small business owner, it's essential to weigh the costs and benefits to find a solution that works for you and your employees.

-Compliance and Staying Up-to-Date with PFML
+Compliance and Staying Up-to-Date with Paid Family Medical Leave

 Once you’ve implemented a PFML program at your company, the work doesn’t stop there.
 To stay in compliance with all relevant federal and state laws, you should continue to: